intersystems-community/configuration-merge-file-2020.4/5-Architecture-Shard_Instances/README.md

 - Subsequent shard *data* instances as
   - `ShardRole=auto`
   - `ShardClusterURL=IRIS://10.0.0.10:1972/IRISCLUSTER`
-    - we basically decided at priori that the first serive is the first master node.
+    - we basically decided at priori that the first service is the first master node.

 Please note how the sharding manager creates an *IRISCLUSTER* namespace that is avialable across the whole cluster for your use.